- Usually, the system.xml.ni.dll error message is caused by a problem with your NET Framework.

-- Click Fix All Selected Issues to repair the registry.
+- Click Fix all selected sssues to repair the registry.

-- Open the Command Prompt as administrator via the Win + X menu.
+- Open the Command Prompt (Admin) via the Win + X menu.

 5. Run the NET Framework Repair Tool

-6. Roll Windows Back to a Restore Point
+7. Roll Windows back to a restore point

 - Open Run from the Win + X menu.

-- Input ‘rstrui’ in Run’s text box, and press the Enter key.
+- In the Run text box, type rstrui, then press the Enter key.

 - Click the Next button to open a list of system restore points as below.

 - Choose a system restore point to roll Windows back to.

 - Restoring Windows also removes software installed after a restore point.
 To check what software gets removed with a restore point, press the Scan for affected programs.